gecko0307/dagon/doc/tutorials/Tutorial 1. Simple Application.md

 }
 ```

+Dagon's core logic is based on a concept of a scene.
+A scene is an incapsulator for assets and game objects (which are called entities) and any custom data logically tied to them.
+Scene loads assets, allocates entities and configures them.
 In the example above we load a model from OBJ file (`data/suzanne.obj`) and attach it to an entity.
 We also create a plane object in the same manner.
 Adding `FreeviewComponent` to the camera allows the user to navigate the scene with mouse like in 3D editors.

 3. Create a class that inherits from `Game`, create your scene and assign it to `currentScene`:
 ```d